A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 The hallmark feature on most sheetfed scanners is the Automatic Document Feeder (ADF) that allows for automatic batch document scanning.

 You must note that NOT ALL sheetfed scanners have an ADF.
-Take Epson Workforce ES-50 as an example.
+Take Epson Workforce ES-60 as an example.
 This is a portable sheetfed scanner that does not offer the ADF facility.

-As such, in this article, we will look at the best sheetfed scanner in 2019.
+As such, in this article, we will look at the best sheetfed scanner.
 We will look at both ADF as well as non-ADF sheetfed scanners.

 Disclosure: As an Amazon Associate I earn from qualifying purchases